 Child Care Information

 The boards recognize that changes in bell times may require families to make use of before and after school care services that they did not require in the past.
-To address these concerns, the boards will be actively working with parents and childcare operators to assess the need for additional support.
+To address these concerns, the boards have been actively working with parents and childcare operators to assess the need for additional support.